St. Vincent Charity Medical Center: Growth

+for the movie, which was renamed “St. Mark Hospital” in the film.

+Present-day healthcare services

 With seismic shifts in healthcare and the COVID-19 pandemic, a challenging environment arose that would no longer allow the system to offer traditional acute care hospital service.
-In 2022 St. Vincent downsized to about 100 caregivers, including clinical and non-clinical staff, from 1,442 people employed in 2019; after eliminating all overnight hospital beds, St. Vincent Charity Medical Center continues to provide urgent care, outpatient mental health and addiction services.
+In 2022 St. Vincent downsized to about 100 caregivers, including clinical and non-clinical staff, from 1,442 people employed in 2019; after eliminating all overnight hospital beds, St. Vincent Charity Medical Center continued to provide urgent care, outpatient mental health and addiction services.

+The hospital building was demolished in the Summer of 2025 to make way for a new Health Hub concept by the Sisters of Charity Health System to be built in the same general geographic area of downtown Cleveland.